TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/widgelix/_index.md

   ]
 ---

 [Widgelix](https://app.widgelix.com/) is a powerful and flexible deep analytics cloud service for IoT device management and data visualization.
-Our platform allows you to easily integrate devices from various manufacturers into a single platform, making it easier to manage your IoT network and extract valuable insights from your collected data.
+Widgelix platform allows you to easily integrate devices from various manufacturers into a single platform, making it easier to manage your IoT network and extract valuable insights from your collected data.
 With Widgelix, you can optimize your device performance, improve your decision-making, and drive business growth.

 <!--more-->